Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 - Each variable should get its own declaration line.
 - Single character names should be avoided except for temporary looping variables.
 - Acronyms should be treated as words, ie `URL` should be `Url`.
-- Obvious variable types can be implicitly declared
+- Obvious variable types can be implicitly declared.
-- Non-obvious variable types should be explicitly declared
+- Non-obvious variable types should be explicitly declared.

 __BAD__: